Neal Henderson (ice hockey): Awards and honors

 With "his contribution to Washington area high school athletics", The Washington Post gave the Donald Huff Award to Henderson in 2003.
 For his volunteerism, USA Hockey gave him the 2007 Wm.
 Thayer Tutt Award.
 Henderson received the Bridgestone Mark Messier Youth Leadership Award in 2010.
 He was a nominee for the 2018 Willie O'Ree Community Hero Award held by the NHL.

 In the late 2010s, Henderson was chosen to make multiple ceremonial first puck appearances at Washington Capitals games.
 During 2019, Coach Neal Henderson Day was created in Washington D. C. by Muriel Bowser.
 That year, Henderson joined the United States Hockey Hall of Fame.
 With this honor, Henderson was the "first black inductee and third person of color" to be chosen.
 He was selected to join the Washington DC Sports Hall of Fame in 2021.
 Practice equipment recognizing Henderson and Fort Dupont were created by the Capitals in 2022.

+The documentary The Cannons (2022) follows Henderson and two Black teenage hockey players he coaches in the Fort Dupont Cannons.